ccri/cloud-local/ext_install_docs.md

 bin/install-vecmath
 ```

+5. Configure Geomesa for multi-user environments
 I ran into this issue working on Udev with multiple geomesa deployments by multiple users.
 There is a fix upstream for geomesa, but you should check that this is correct if you are working on udev or multiuser environments.

+**Note**: This fix only fixes geomesa-tools and it does not fix the iterators.
+It is very possible that these will break if someone else owns the /tmp/Geotools folder.
+Understand that this could be an issue.

 Edit bin/geomesa.
 - Change: GEOMESA_OPTS="-Duser.timezone=UTC"
 - To: GEOMESA_OPTS="-Duser.timezone=UTC -DEPSG-HSQL.directory=/tmp/$(whoami)"

+6. Sanity check, run test-geomesa

 At this point, Geomesa should be ready to role!
 For a sanity check, there is a bin/test-geomesa script.
 You need to configure the script first.
 All the things in ALL_CAPS need to be set.
 Below is a list with values I put in: